bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ### GraphQL Storefront API
 BigCommerce's [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) allows you to query product, customer, and store settings headlessly or from a store's front end.
-Example use cases include:
+Example use cases include the following:
 * Pull a product's data with JavaScript into a Stencil theme
-* Access customer data via the front end of a site
+* Access customer data on the frontend of a site
 * Fetch category and brand details from a store's front end

 ### Customer Login API
 The [Customer Login API](/api-docs/storefront/customer-login-api) lets you programmatically sign customers in to a BigCommerce storefront.
-Some use cases for this API are:
+Example use cases include the following:
 * Sign customers in to a BigCommerce store from a third-party account or a headless storefront
 * Enable login using credentials other than email and password, such as a phone number
 * Integrate a BigCommerce store with an SSO provider